Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Buyer’s Guide – Choosing the Best Cat Toothbrushes

 Cats can suffer many of the same dental problems as humans.
 Plaque and tartar buildup are alarmingly common, while gingivitis can cause your cat pain every time they eat and whenever you brush their teeth.
-Like people, cats need regular brushing to prevent dental disease and to ensure comfort while eating.
-But cats can’t brush their own teeth and you need to be brushing more often than during an annual visit to the vets.

 Common Feline Dental Problems

 • Plaque – Plaque is a bacteria that causes a film over the surface of the cat’s teeth.
 Left unchecked, saliva causes a plaque buildup to turn into tartar.
-Regular brushing helps wash the plaque away, ensuring that it doesn’t have the opportunity to develop into tartar.
+Regular brushing helps wash the plaque away, ensuring it doesn’t have the opportunity to develop into tartar.

 • Tooth Loss – When the roots have died and teeth have decayed, it can lead to tooth loss.
 Physical injuries and other illnesses may also lead to this dental problem, which will leave your cat struggling to eat properly and potentially in pain.